igorfaria/CSSTool/docs/index.md

 ### Methods

-These are the methods:
+These are the public methods:

 #### Method set()
 **$CSS->set(*$cssInput*)**

 (*string* or *array*): to set the array of parsed css or in text, it will not append, it will replace the actual data

-You can use the set() method with an string, this string could come from a web form or from loaded from a file
+You can use the set() method with string, this string could come from a form or from loaded from a file
 ```php
 <?php
 $CSS = new CSSTool\CSS;